 - Red Oni, Blue Oni: Vasia is a young and emotional guy who can't last two minutes without shouting accusations.
 Inspector Boldyrev is a professional criminalist who won't raise his voice even in a gunfight.
 Also, Kurochkin is the scheming and collected head of his otherwise all-red gang.

-- R-Rated Opening: The intro sequence is rather dark in tone and visuals, featuring lights being turned off, guns getting cocked and doors peppered with bullets.
-Little of the film that bleak.
+- R-Rated Opening: The intro sequence is rather Noir-esque in tone and visuals, featuring lights being turned off, guns getting cocked and doors peppered with bullets - all accompanied by footsteps, dogs barking, policemen's whistles going off, windows bursting and suspense-building music.
+While most of it does happen in the course of the movie, little of it is depicted that darkly.

-- Ruritania: Not precisely an example of the trope, since it's set in Russia (a Real Life location), and even Tarasovka is a real village near Moscow, but it still matches Ruritania to a tee, taking place in what is essentialy the Soviet version of Fly Over Country.
+- Ruritania: Not precisely an example of the trope, since it's set in Russia (a Real Life location), and Sychi and Tarasovka even are real places in Moscow Oblast (though quite a distance away from each other in Real Life), but it still matches Ruritania to a tee, taking place in what is essentialy the Soviet version of Fly Over Country.

 - Sensitive Guy and Manly Man: The idealistic young Vasia and the seasoned Inspector Boldyrev respectively.
 For the bad guys, it's Baton and Raspil.